norcams/docs-enduser/docs/vgpu.rst

    issue.

-Now head over to the download page on the NVIDIA website and select Drivers->All NVIDIA Drivers.
-Search for Linux 64-bit drivers in the "Data Center / Tesla" product type.
+Now head over to the download page on the NVIDIA DEVELOPER website and select Platform and Tools -> CUDA Toolkit.
+Select Linux -> x86_64 -> [Your distribution] -> [Your version] -> runfile (local).
-Download and install the package installing only the CUDA libraries, excluding the driver, but including samples for this example:
+Download and install the package, installing only the CUDA libraries, excluding the driver, but including samples for this example:

 .. code-block:: console